SophievF/AfSIS_14C/README.md

 # AfSIS_14C
-Radiocarbon analaysis of a subset of the AfSIS dataset
+Radiocarbon analaysis of a subset of the AfSIS dataset (related publications: von Fromm et al. (2021): https://soil.copernicus.org/articles/7/305/2021/ and Vagen et al. (2021): https://data.worldagroforestry.org/dataset.xhtml?persistentId=doi:10.34725/DVN/66BFOB

+Radiocarbon data will also be made publicily availabe via the Internation Soil Radiocarbon Database: https://github.com/International-Soil-Radiocarbon-Database/ISRaD

 Authors: Sophie von Fromm and Benjamin Butler

-Date: June 2023
+Date: November 2023

 This repository contains all the code to reproduce the analysis and all figures in the publication von Fromm et al. (2023).

 Only the file AfSIS_data_all, and the R scripts Data_Mapping.R, Data_Analysis.R, DataRepresentative_Analysis.R, SpectralData_Analysis.R are needed to reproduce the analysis and figures in the manuscript.
 All other files either contain raw data and/or are part of the data preparation and can be generated with the corresponding R scripts.

-The folder Code contains all the R code, the folder Data contains all the data needed to run the R Scripts and the folder Figure contains all the figures that are produced with the R code.
+The folder Code contains all the R code, the folder Data contains all the data needed to run the R Scripts and the folder Figure contains all the figures and tables that are produced with the R code.

 Folder Data:
   - AfSIS_data_all.csv: Merged data file with all data to reproduce analysis and figures.
 Output file from Data_Preparation.R